 - Lotus (Sexual Assault and Child Advocacy)

 - McCracken County Library

 Privately funded through an anonymous donor and the Carson-Myre Charitable Foundation, the Spiritual Enrichment Program offers an avenue for survivors to reconnect with or find their faith in Christ.
 The program is voluntary, like all of our services, and offers faith-based connection, support groups and church referrals to our clients.
 The program offers specialized trainings to church leaders, lay leaders and members about how to identify and respond to abusive relationships, how to set a culture where disclosures of abuse are taken seriously, and how to support the work of local churches in working with survivors within their congregations or communities.
 Read more here.

 Marshall County Resiliency Center

-The MCRC is a program of the Merryman House that actively seeks to aid those impacted by the events on January 23, 2018 at Marshall County High School.
-Upon connecting with the MCRC, individuals will meet with an advocate to determine what services they may need: Therapy, education, support groups, expressive arts, spiritual enrichment, community referrals, or support around the Marshall County High School shooting trial.
+MCRC is a program of the Merryman House that actively seeks to aid those impacted by the events on January 23, 2018, at Marshall County High School.
+Upon connecting with the MCRC, individuals will meet with an advocate to determine what services they may need: Therapy, education, support groups, expressive arts, spiritual enrichment, community referrals, and open community events.
 Services are free, voluntary, confidential, and open to all ages residing in the eight-county Purchase Region of Kentucky.